OdyAsh/OdyAsh-Notes/Islam/Pre-Islamic World/Before Muhammad.excalidraw.md

 			"roughness": 0,
 			"opacity": 100,
 			"angle": 0,
-			"x": 1668.247404369022,
+			"x": 1668.009123119022,
-			"y": 1894.8069524051662,
+			"y": 1893.2069524051662,
 			"strokeColor": "#000000",
 			"backgroundColor": "transparent",
-			"width": 269,
+			"width": 269.4765625,
-			"height": 144,
+			"height": 147.2,
 			"seed": 381124690,
 			"groupIds": [
 				"9HwHbtlJ09Kgb84KNKldd"
 			],
 			"roundness": null,
 			"boundElements": [],
-			"updated": 1676090422888,
+			"updated": 1686766655212,
 			"link": null,
 			"locked": false,
 			"fontSize": 16,
 			"fontFamily": 2,
-			"text": "When there was a dispute over a \nreligious matter, the Himyarites used \nto open the door of a house that \ncontained a great fire and the two \ndisputing parties would stand far from\neach other near that door, so \nwhichever party gets destroyed by the\nfire is considered as the losing party", "rawText": "When there was a dispute over a religious matter, the Himyarites used to open the door of a house that contained a great fire and the two disputing parties would stand far from each other near that door, so whichever party gets destroyed by the fire is considered as the losing party", "baseline": 140,
+			"text": "When there was a dispute over a \nreligious matter, the Himyarites used \nto open the door of a house that \ncontained a great fire and the two \ndisputing parties would stand far from\neach other near that door, so \nwhichever party gets destroyed by the\nfire is considered as the losing party", "rawText": "When there was a dispute over a religious matter, the Himyarites used to open the door of a house that contained a great fire and the two disputing parties would stand far from each other near that door, so whichever party gets destroyed by the fire is considered as the losing party", "textAlign": "center",
-			"textAlign": "center",
 			"verticalAlign": "middle",
 			"containerId": "Es6gdYBiuVfVxUI28k81y",
-			"originalText": "When there was a dispute over a religious matter, the Himyarites used to open the door of a house that contained a great fire and the two disputing parties would stand far from each other near that door, so whichever party gets destroyed by the fire is considered as the losing party"
+			"originalText": "When there was a dispute over a religious matter, the Himyarites used to open the door of a house that contained a great fire and the two disputing parties would stand far from each other near that door, so whichever party gets destroyed by the fire is considered as the losing party", "lineHeight": 1.15,
+			"baseline": 144
 		},
 		{
 			"type": "arrow",
-			"version": 9650,
+			"version": 9658,
-			"versionNonce": 810740139,
+			"versionNonce": 1988754798,
 			"isDeleted": false,
 			"id": "4oZb0YVwKth5nnSGHGrO1",
 			"fillStyle": "hachure",